jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8a.md

 In all manufactures, most workers need material support* from their employer until their work is completed.
 - Their employer shares in the produce of their work as his profit.

-> *Superphysics Note: Pantrynomics uses points to provide material support to reduce the cost of the deduction
+> *Superphysics Note: Supereconomics uses points to provide material support to reduce the cost of the deduction

 {{< s v="9" >}} An independent worker might have stock sufficient to: